tomstowell99/MechaCar_Statistical_Analysis/README.md

 reject the null hypothesis and our average PSI is differnt that 1500.
 Lot3 should be reviewed to see what variables went into the production.

+## Study Design: MechaCar vs Competition

+Study to compare MechaCar versus the competition.
+Customers take many variables into consideration when purchasing a vehical.
+MPG is only one of several.
+Safety, Fuel type, cost and performance to name a few.
+I will focus on the safety aspect of the MechaCar versus the competition.

+### what metrics to test.
+   We will test:
+   * Safety, using the Consumer Reports 5 star scale.
+   * Price
+   * Sales Quanity

+### The Null Hypothesis
+This study will disprove the null Hypothesis and show that consumers are will to pay extra for safety features in vehicals.

+### Statistical test performed.
+I would perform regression.
+Sales quanity will be dependent on Price and Safety.
+I realize there may be a strong relation between price and sales but I believe we will be able to show that Safety will have a significant impact as well.

+### Data needed.
+   * Data will be pared down to 2020 data
+   * consumer reports overall safety rating per vehicle.
+   * Sales quanity by vehicle "New car only".
+   * Average new car sales price.